 Bifobacteria are believed to have beneficial effects on human health.
 Their role in the intestine isn't known for certain, but they may digest polysaccharides and reduce the numbers of unfriendly bacteria in the gut.
 Their metabolic activities produce a variety of chemicals, some of which may boost our immune system.
 Understanding the role of our resident Bifobacteria and their companions is a very important pursuit.

 Researchers have shown that roasted coffee may have many other benefits besides fighting (or perhaps in some cases supporting) bacteria.
 It's a very interesting beverage

 Moderate Coffee Consumption for Health

 The consensus of most researchers seems to be that moderate consumption of coffee is fine for someone who enjoys the drink and may provide important health benefits, but excess coffee intake should be avoided.
 The links between coffee and health are exciting, but some caution is needed when drinking the beverage.
 As the video above shows, a survey of a large number of people showed that moderate coffee consumption (2 cups a day) reduced the risk of heart disease, whereas heavy consumption (6 or more cups a day) actually increased the risk of heart disease.

 The identities of the useful chemicals, their effects, and their mechanisms of action need to be clarified.
-Hopefully researchers will soon learn more about the compounds so that they can be extracted, enabling people who dislike coffee or who experience unpleasant results when drinking it to benefit from any protective effects that it offers.
+Hopefully researchers will soon learn more about the compounds and discover how to extract them.
+This may enable people who dislike coffee or who experience unpleasant results when drinking it to benefit from any protective effects that it offers.

 - Coffee and Streptococcus adhesion from the NIH (National Institutes of Health)

 - Coffee types and antibacterial effects from ScienceDirect

 - Hydrogen peroxide made from coffee from the Royal Society of Chemistry

 - Coffee and healthy gut bacteria from the NIH